kyphan38/web/assets/docs/study/vault/3-install-vault.md

 Guidelines

 - Deploy one or more persistent Vault nodes using a configuration file
-- Select a storage backend that meets Vault’s requirements (e.g., Consul, integrated storage, or other supported options)
+- Select a storage backend that meets Vault's requirements (e.g., Consul, integrated storage, or other supported options)
 - Configure multiple Vault nodes to form a cluster
 - Deploy Vault nodes close to your applications to minimize latency
 - Automate Vault provisioning for efficiency in most production scenarios